 The United States has significant economic-based concerns about proposals for new patent disclosure requirements that are under consideration in the WIPO IGC.
 These requirements will cause uncertainty in the patent system that, at best, will raise costs for innovators, IP offices, and the public, and at worst, will chill and deter innovation and public disclosures of inventions, to the detriment of scientific, technological and economic development around the world.
 The U.S. remains unconvinced that any purported benefits from new patent disclosure requirements being considered in the IGC would outweigh the real and significant harm they might impose.
-There is a lack of evidence in support of economic benefits or value from new patent disclosure requirements might negatively impact the patent system, which has functioned for hundreds of years in many parts of the world to the benefit of societies at large.
-As a consequence, new patent disclosure requirements states urges the use of caution when exploring these proposals.
+There is a lack of evidence in support of economic benefits or value from new patent disclosure requirements.
+Rather, the evidence suggests that new patent disclosure requirements might negatively impact the patent system, which has functioned for hundreds of years in many parts of the world to the benefit of societies at large.
+As a consequence, new patent disclosure requirements would have a negative impact on economic development.
+Accordingly, the United States urges the use of caution when exploring these proposals.